michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 ### Home Assistant Sensors

-Before we move on, with the database, we need to acknowledge the character of data and make sure HA provides sensors we can use later.
+Before we move on with the database, we need to acknowledge the character of data and make sure HA provides sensors we can use later.

 In general, energy data tracked by Home Assistant sensors grows in time indefinitely.
 Optionally, it's allowed that from time to time the value is reset to zero and starts counting again.
 The reset can be triggered by a measurement device or by HA itself (utility sensors) at any time.